singhneeraj/drupal-payment/README.txt

 This project contains the following modules:
 - Payment is an API to connect payment methods to modules that allow users to make payments.
-This means that it doesn't do anything by itself, apart from providing other modules with the ability to make payments.
+This means that it doesn't do much by itself, apart from providing other modules with the ability to make payments.
 - Payment Form Field contains a field that displays a payment form when viewing the entity the field is attached to.